joealden/corum-docs/src/analysis/3-investigation/3-endUser.md

 As Corum aims to be similar to Reddit, it will likely foster the same type of content on it.
 Unlike forums that are designed for a single topic or purpose, Reddit, and therefore Corum, is designed to have anything on it.
-This means that whatever people want to talk about on it, then can.
+This means that whatever people want to talk about on it, they can.
 (This could be sharing news, collaborating on research, or just chatting to each other.)

 The reason why an end user would use Corum over a site such as Reddit could be